I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

 Unsolved Disappearances in the Great Smoky Mountains is a thoroughly interesting read about crimes from one of the nation’s most popular parks.

 3. Ted and Ann: The Mystery of a Missing Child and Her Neighbor Ted Bundy by Rebecca Morris

-What no one could know is, only a couple blocks away, there lived a serial killer in the making.
-Theodore “Ted” Robert Bundy was working as a newspaper delivery boy and enjoying nocturnal activities such as window peeping and burglarly.
+What no one could know is, only a couple of blocks away, there lived a serial killer in the making.
+Theodore “Ted” Robert Bundy was working as a newspaper delivery boy and enjoying nocturnal activities such as window peeping and burglary.

-Ted denied his involvement, with exception to one single nod of the head in affirmation to a lone individual in the days before his execution.
+Ted denied his involvement, with the exception of one single nod of the head in affirmation to a lone individual in the days before his execution.
 But Ted did a hypothetical scenario of the abduction that many believe was too precise to be false.

 I absolutely love a book that gives me all the facts and allows me to make my own decision before the author plainly states his or hers.
 And that’s exactly what Morris did.
-Her opinion only comes into play in the last two paragraphs of the book, giving me plenty of time to form my own theories – which in this case she and I agreed.
+Her opinion only comes into play in the last two paragraphs of the book, giving me plenty of time to form my own theories—in this case, she and I agreed.

 You may think you’ve read all there is America’s most famous serial killer, but you haven’t.
 In all the books I’ve read about Ted, Ann Burr has never been mentioned that I can recall.
 And since his other crimes were only mentioned as necessary, this was fresh material.
 We all know fresh material as relates to Ted Bundy is a bit hard to come by these days, right?

 You definitely want to put Ted and Ann on your reading list.
 It’s a new spin on an old story—in more ways than one.